Libertarian Party (Australia): 2025 Australian federal election

 In March 2025, the Libertarian Party formed a joint ticket alliance called the Australia First Alliance (AFA) with the vaccine-sceptic HEART Party and Gerard Rennick People First.
 The party received its worst result since its initial founding receiving 0.54% of the vote for the House of Representatives.

 Policies and political positions

 The LP states that it adheres to classical liberal, small government and laissez-faire principles coupled with what the party considers as a high regard for individual freedom and individual responsibility.

-Libertarian Party supported policies include:
+The party does not hold a stance on abortion.
+In March 2025, the Libertarian Party member of the New South Wales (NSW) Parliament, John Ruddick opposed a proposed amendment to a law that would mean the majority of hospitals in NSW would provide abortion-related services.